Skip to main content

 Tried: Open the challenge URL in a browser and inspect the page source looking for the flag.

-The flag is placed in an HTTP response header, not the page body or HTML source.
-Browsers display only the rendered content and source markup - response headers are invisible unless you open Developer Tools (F12 > Network tab) and select the request.
-Viewing source skips headers entirely, so the flag will never appear there.
+The flag lives in an HTTP response header, not the page body or the HTML source.
+A browser shows rendered content and markup; response headers stay invisible unless you open Developer Tools and select the request in the Network tab.
+View Source skips headers entirely, so the flag never shows up there.

 Tried: Use curl without the -I flag (plain GET request) and search the response body for the flag.

-A GET request returns the response body, not just the headers that a HEAD request produces.
-While curl does receive all response headers on a GET as well, it prints only the body by default.
-Adding -v (verbose) to a GET would show headers, but -I is the correct shorthand for sending an HTTP HEAD request, which is what the challenge specifically requires to trigger the server-side code path that injects the flag header.
+A GET returns the response body, where a HEAD returns headers alone. curl does receive all the headers on a GET, but prints only the body by default, and -v would reveal them.
+Still, -I is the shorthand for an actual HEAD request, which is what triggers the server-side path that injects the flag header.

 Learn more